richardmorgan1530/remote-cell-culture-monitor/docs/software-setup-4-usb-cameras.md

-# Software Setup (for 4 USB cameras - not the microscope)
+# Software Setup (for 4 USB cameras - not the microscope - there are 4 USB ports, you could attach 3 additional USB web cameras etc...)

 This guide describes how to install and configure the software required to run the **Remote Cell Culture Monitor** system on a **Raspberry Pi